Mount Edziza: Accessibility

 Mount Edziza lies in a remote location that is accessible only during summer and early autumn.
 There is no established road access to the mountain, although the Stewart–Cassiar Highway to the east and the Telegraph Creek Road to the northwest both come within 40 km of Mount Edziza.
 Extending from these roads are horse trails that provide access to the mountain.
 From Telegraph Creek, the Buckley Lake Trail extends about 15 km southeast along Mess Creek and Three Mile Lake.
-It then traverses about 15 km northeast along Dagaichess Creek and Stinking Lake to the northeastern end of Buckley Lake where it meets with the Klastline River Trail and the Buckley Lake to Mowdade Lake Route.
+It then traverses about 15 km northeast along Dagaichess Creek and Stinking Lake to the northeastern end of Buckley Lake.
+Here, it meets with the Klastline River Trail and the Buckley Lake to Mowdade Lake Route.